Skip to main content

 Riya – We are sorry that your dentist was insulting and disrespectful.
 Her behavior was clearly unprofessional too.
 Every patient should be treated with dignity and respect.
 The good news is that you might not need dentures and low-cost implants to secure them at all.

-Are Affordable Dental Implants and Dentures Necessary?
+Are Low-Cost Dental Implants and Dentures Necessary?

 Unfortunately, you didn’t have an opportunity to speak with the dentist and discuss your options.
 Periodontal (gum) disease is treatable.
 You’ve lost several teeth, but even an advanced cased can be controlled—either through a family dentist or through a specialist, or periodontist.
 Well-controlled gum disease can prevent the need for dentures and affordable dental implants.